tiagosolipa/dashboard_BNP_Operations/README.md

 An action-oriented operational workstation for post-trade exception management.
 Built as a prototype during the BNP Paribas DRIVE Mentoring Programme.

 ## Overview
 Designed for operations teams who need to triage and resolve issues in real time.
-Unlike the Lifecycle Dashboard, this tool is built for intervention — surfacing SLA breaches, cut-off countdowns, and risk-scored alerts so operators can act before deadlines are missed.
+Unlike the Lifecycle Dashboard, this tool is built for intervention, surfacing SLA breaches, cut-off countdowns, and risk-scored alerts so operators can act before deadlines are missed.

 ## Features
 - **8 Live KPI Cards** — Requiring action, near cut-off, overdue, manual queue, settlement pending, SLA breaches, awaiting confirmation, critical alerts